-Why go now: There’s something about rows upon rows of brightly-colored tulips that screams: Goodbye winter, hello spring!
+Why go: There’s something about rows upon rows of brightly-colored tulips that screams: Goodbye winter, hello spring!
 The time is now to catch the flower fireworks show that blankets Skagit Valley farmland each April.

-Festival of flowers: The Skagit Valley Tulip Festival runs April 1-30, 2017.
+Festival of flowers: The Skagit Valley Tulip Festival runs April 1-30, 2018.
 Sprawling fields of technicolor bulbs dot the landscape from Mt.
-Vernon west to La Conner and north to Burlington, with two main hubs for flower-seeking tourists–Tulip Town ($6 admission) and Roozengaarde ($5 to park a car).
-Viewing the tulips is free.
+Vernon west to La Conner and north to Burlington, with two main hubs for flower-seeking tourists–Tulip Town (9am-5pm every day, later if weather permits, $7/$10 per person weekday/weekend, free for kids 5 and under) and Roozengaarde (9am-7pm every day, $7/$10 per person weekday/weekend, free for kids 5 and under).
 See the tulip map.
 The tulip fields are about 65 miles north of Seattle via I-5.

 Keepin’ it local: Your visit contributes to a thriving local agricultural economy–the Skagit Valley Tulip Festival is one of the top destination events for the Pacific Northwest and brings in about $14 million to local businesses.
 Plus these tulips fields aren’t just for a pretty show–they yield around 100 million cut flowers each year and provide 75% of the nation’s commercially-sold tulips.